-5. Toward the end of World 1-1 in Nintendo's Super Mario Brothers, Mario must ascend a "halfpyramid" of blocks before leaping (if he wants to maximize his score) toward a flag pole.
+Toward the beginning of World 1-1 in Nintendo's Super Mario Brothers, Mario must hop over two "half-pyramids" of blocks as he heads toward a flag pole.
 Below is a screenshot.

-Write, in a file called mario.c, a program that recreates this half-pyramid using asterisks () for blocks.
-However, to make things more interesting, first prompt the user for the half-pyramid's height.
-(The height of the half-pyramid pictured above happens to be 8.)
-Then, generate (with the help of printf and one or more loops) the desired half-pyramid.
+Write, in a file called mario.c, a program that recreates these half-pyramids using asterisks () for blocks.
+However, to make things more interesting, first prompt the user for the height of the half-pyramids.
+(The height of the half-pyramids pictured above happens to be 4, the width of each half-pyramid 4, with an a gap of size 2 separating them.)
+Then, generate (with the help of printf and one or more loops) the desired half-pyramids.
 Assume that the user's terminal window is exactly 80 characters wide by 24 characters tall.
 (Best to ensure that your own window boasts exactly those dimensions.)
 So that a blinking prompt still fits on the screen after a half-pyramid's generation, demand that the user provide a non-negative integer no greater than 23.
-Take care to align your half-pyramid, no matter its height, in the window's bottom-right corner (i.e., 80 characters over and 23 characters down).
-Note that the rightmost two columns of blocks must be of the same height.
-No need generate the pipe, clouds, or Mario himself.
-Just the half-pyramid!
+Take care to align your rightmost half-pyramid, no matter its height, in the window's bottom-right corner (i.e., 80 characters over and 23 characters down).
+No need to generate the floating bricks, cloud, grass, or Mario himself.
+Just the half-pyramids!